Dwaxy/react-netlifycms-custompathimage/README.md

 ## The fix

-This custom widget lets NetlifyCMS save the image file according to its settings, but saves the image path in a custom path of your chosing.
+This custom widget lets NetlifyCMS save the image file according to its settings, but saves the image path in a custom path of your choosing.
 It also loads the images in the preview directly from the backend, otherwise the images will have an eroneous path and won't load.

 ## How to use and configure